SilverPhoenix99/mintcs/README.md

 ```
 set path=%path%;%windir%/Microsoft.NET/Framework64/<version>
 ```
-to compile use the path to csc.exe inside the Microsoft.Net.Compilers folder:
+to compile use the path to csc.exe that is inside the Microsoft.Net.Compilers folder:
 ```
 msbuild /property:CscToolPath=<path_to_csc>
 ```